 At January 1, 1994, the Company adopted the provisions of the American Institute of Certified Public Accountants Statement of Position No. 93-6, Employers' Accounting for Employee Stock Ownership Plans (SOP 93-6).
-The SOP 93-6 reduces the weighted average shares of common stock outstanding by the number of unallocated shares in the ESOP (2.5 million shares) and thus increased earnings per share by \$.01 per share for the first quarter of 1994.
+SOP 93-6 reduces the weighted average shares of common stock outstanding by the number of unallocated shares in the ESOP (2.5 million shares for the three and six months ended June 30, 1994) and thus increased earnings per share by \$.01 and \$.03 for the three and six months ended June 30, 1994, respectively.